Mattds825/dailys-habit-tracker/README.md

 User can follow and unfollow other users.
 This can be done in the search page or in the other user's profile page

 User can see a badge on the explore page that shows if users are followed or not

+#### Admin Page

+The superuser should be able to access the admin page, from there they can manage all the habits and check ins data.
+They can also add or remove users

+They should also have access to change the data displayed in the landing page

 ### Django App Structure